 Next Up is growing.
-2012-2013 marks the sixth year of the Next Up leadership program in BC, the fourth year in Alberta and the third year in Saskatchewan.
-2013 will see out our first program outside of western Canada taking place in Ottawa, Ontario.
-The organizers come from a wide range of backgrounds in public policy, communications, organizing, and research.
-We are all involved in social and environmental justice work and we’ve created this program because we believe that another world is not just possible, but an imperative.
+2013-2014 marks the seventh year since it was started in BC, its fifth year in Alberta, its fourth year in Saskatchewan and second year in Ontario.
+The people organizing it come from a wide range of backgrounds: public policy, community activism, labour, the non-profit sector, and research.
+We are all involved in social and environmental justice work.
+We’ve created this program because we believe that a better world is not just possible, but an imperative.

 We believe that good solutions to the biggest issues are out there, and can be realized.
 We have different approaches to teaching and learning, but we all believe that a new generation of progressive leaders is needed and should be supported.

 Everyone has a different take on the word “leadership.”
 For us, it doesn’t necessarily mean that you’re a big talker, or that you’re the popular person, or the funniest person, or the person who speaks in public a lot.
 You may have those qualities — or you may not.
 It does mean that you think about the world around you and take action to make it a better place.

 In this program you’ll learn more about yourself and your values, and about how to turn ideas into actions.
 You’ll be challenged with new ways of thinking, provocative speakers, inspiring mentors and fascinating guests.
 You’ll discuss solutions to problems like poverty and climate change.
 You’ll learn skills in areas like media relations, issue framing, project development, fundraising and facilitation.

 You will meet people working in different areas of public policy and social change.
 And you’ll connect and work with people in BC doing innovative social and environmental change work.
 Our goal is to equip you with the skills and tools needed to become an effective leader in movements for social and environmental change.